-This section aims to define the Bell causal structure and to review some of the traditional witnesses used to asses the classicality (or lack thereof) of distributions relative to it.
-The purpose of this section is to equip readers with the pertinent background and also to draw comparisons between the advancements made toward understanding non-classicality of the Bell structure versus analogous results obtained for Triangle structure later in this work.
+This section aims to define the Bell causal structure and to review some of the traditional witnesses used to assess the classicality (or lack thereof) of distributions relative to it.
+The purpose of this section is to equip readers with the pertinent background and also to draw comparisons between the advancements made toward understanding nonclassicality of the Bell structure versus analogous results obtained for Triangle structure later in this work.

-The bipartite Bell structure (\cref{fig:bell_structure}) refers to an iconic causal structure involving two distant parties who observe the outcomes of local measurements as random variables $A (B)$ determined by their individual measurement settings $S_A (S_B)$, and where the parties are also presumed to be commonly informed by some shared latent resource $\la$~\cite{Brunner_2013}.
-The resulting observable correlations hence naturally form a conditional probability distribution $\prob[AB|S_AS_B]$.
-Subject to the notions of compatibility presented in \cref{sec:causal_compatibility}, $\prob[A|S_A,\la]$ is compatible with \cref{fig:bell_structure} if and only if there exists some functional specification of $\la$ and causal parameters $\prob[A|S_A,\la]$, $\prob[B|S_B,\la]$ such that\footnote{Here the summation $\sum_{\la}$ is used to denote a statistical marginalization over the latent variable $\la$ with unspecified support.}
+The bipartite Bell structure (\cref{fig:bell_structure}) refers to an iconic causal structure involving two distant parties who observe the outcomes of local measurements as random variables $A,B$ determined by their individual measurement settings $S_A,S_B$, and where the parties are also presumed to be commonly informed by some shared latent resource $\la$~\cite{Brunner_2013}.
+The observed correlations naturally form a conditional probability distribution $\prob[AB|S_AS_B]$.
+Subject to the notions of compatibility presented in \cref{sec:causal_compatibility}, $\prob[AB|S_AS_B]$ is compatible with \cref{fig:bell_structure} if and only if there exists some distribution $\prob[\la]$ and causal parameters $\prob[A|S_A,\la]$, $\prob[B|S_B,\la]$ such that\footnote{Here the summation $\sum_{\la}$ is used to denote a statistical marginalization over the latent variable $\la$ with unspecified support.}

-Any observed distribution $\prob[AB|S_AS_B]$ which fails to be explained by the classical causal hypothesis of the Bell structure as defined by \cref{eq:bellcompat} is appropriately termed non-classical.
-Often, distributions incompatible with the Bell structure are referred to as non-local because the Bell structure markedly lacks causal influence from one party to another.
-In particular,~\citet{Bell_1964} demonstrated that there exists distributions that are non-classical yet are attainable via local measurements on a shared quantum resource.
+Any observed distribution $\prob[AB|S_AS_B]$ which fails to be explained by the classical causal hypothesis of the Bell structure as defined by \cref{eq:bellcompat} is appropriately termed nonclassical.
+Often, distributions incompatible with the Bell structure are referred to as nonlocal because the Bell structure markedly lacks causal influence from one party to another.
+In particular,~\citet{Bell_1964} demonstrated that there exists distributions that are nonclassical yet are attainable via local measurements on a shared quantum resource.